tamilselvanarjun/auto-ed/paper.md

 the `Auto-eD` package content contains a learning unit for teaching automatic differentiation through an easily-accessible web application based on this software.

+This module provides content for students at three different levels of experience.
+Advanced students, familiar with both coding and automatic differentiation, may use the `Auto-eD` package as described in Auto-eD Visualization Softward.
+Students who have learned the principles behind automatic differentiation but are less comfortable with coding can test and enhance their understanding by using the [web application](https://autoed.herokuapp.com) as described in Web Application.
+Students who are new to automatic differentiation and want to learn this concept should work through the automatic differentiation unit (available on [Read the Docs](https://auto-ed.readthedocs.io/en/latest), which includes excerises and tutorials using the web application, as described in Accompanying Automatic Differentiation Unit.

 ## Auto-eD Visualization Software
 The `Auto-eD` package can be accessed using two different methods.
 For students more familiar with Python and coding, the code available in the modules `ADnum.py`, `ADmath.py`, and `ADgraph.py` allows a user to perform automatic differentiation